cptfarran/COVID_19_FB/README.md

 ## Disclaimer

-This code has been deployed in an active stage of development and does not yet work properly as of 4/21/20 1:00pm.
+This code has been deployed in an active stage of development - it is working as of 4/27/20, with some known bugs.
+Check the issues tab for details.

 ## Getting Started